-Benzodiazepine dependence affects millions of people per year, with a reported 11% of Americans taking benzos each year and 2% of the adult population reporting that they have been prescribed benzodiazepines for 5-10 years.
-Benzodiazepines are prescribed to treat a number of disorders, but because they are widely prescribed, they also carry a high risk of addiction.
+Benzodiazepine dependence affects millions of people per year, with a reported 11% of Americans taking benzo each year and 2% of the adult population reporting that they have been prescribed benzodiazepines for 5-10 years.
+Benzodiazepines are prescribed to treat several disorders, but they also carry a high risk of addiction because they are widely prescribed.
 Many users become addicted unintentionally simply because they were prescribed a benzo medication by their doctors.

-Despite the prevalence of benzodiazepine dependence, it is a silent epidemic that often is not addressed by medical professionals, leaving millions of users and their loved ones to suffer the consequences.
-If you or a loved one suffers from benzodiazepine dependence and you want to learn about how to get clean from benzos, contact us today, and we’ll help you get on the road to recovery.
+Despite the prevalence of benzodiazepine dependence, it is a silent epidemic that often is not addressed by medical professionals in addiction treatment programs, leaving millions of users and their loved ones to suffer the consequences.
+If you or a loved one suffers from benzodiazepine dependence and you want to learn about how to get clean from benzo, contact us today, and we’ll help you get on the road to recovery.

 Benzodiazepines are prescribed medications that, when taken as needed, can help to treat anxiety, insomnia, and panic attacks.
 Since they were first created in the 1950s, benzodiazepines have been widely prescribed.
 The four most common benzodiazepines are lorazepam (Ativan), clonazepam (Klonopin), diazepam (Valium), and alprazolam (Xanax).

-Doctors prescribe benzodiazepines to treat a number of disorders, including anxiety disorders, anxiety due to other psychiatric disorders, insomnia, convulsive disorders, and spastic and /or involuntary muscular disorders.
-In addition, benzodiazepines are occasionally prescribed in conjunction with other medical treatments, such as detoxification from alcohol or other substances, or for sedative purposes for surgery, dentistry, or chemotherapy.
-When used for short durations or only as needed, benzodiazepines can be highly effective, but it is when they are used for longer durations that patients are put at risk of dependence.
+Doctors prescribe benzodiazepines to treat several disorders, including anxiety disorders, anxiety due to other psychiatric disorders, insomnia, convulsive disorders, and spastic or involuntary muscular disorders.
+In addition, benzodiazepines are occasionally prescribed in conjunction with other medical treatments, such as detoxification from alcohol or other substances, or for soothing purposes for surgery, dentistry, or chemotherapy.
+When used for short durations or only as needed, benzodiazepines can be highly effective, but when used for longer durations, patients are put at risk of dependence.

-Benzodiazepines work by enhancing the g-aminobutyric acid (GABA) receptors to the neurotransmitter GABA, which is the most prominent and important neurotransmitter in the central nervous system.
-GABA regulates the excitability of neuronal activity, so that an increase in the activation of GABA induces calming and sedative effects.
+Benzodiazepines work by enhancing the g-aminobutyric acid (GABA) receptors to the neurotransmitter GABA, the most prominent and important neurotransmitter in the central nervous system.
+GABA regulates the excitability of neuronal activity so that an increase in the activation of GABA induces calming and soothing effects.

 While benzodiazepines can be effective as short-term (2-4 weeks) medications, the effect of their long-term usage is alteration and desensitization of the GABA receptors.
 The desensitization of the GABA receptors decreases the inhibitory effect of the GABA neurotransmitters, making it more difficult for the central nervous system to regulate neuronal activity.
 In other words, long-term use of benzodiazepines makes it more difficult to control feelings of anxiety or to experience truly restful sleep.

-The effects due to long-term usage contribute to benzodiazepine dependence as patients find that in order to regulate and control their anxiety, insomnia, or muscular or convulsive disorders, it becomes necessary to use benzodiazepines.
-Benzodiazepine dependence is diagnosed through assessment of the patient’s tolerance to the drug, escalation of dosage levels, difficulty in stopping benzodiazepine usage despite an awareness of the adverse effects, and the occurrence of withdrawal symptoms due to discontinuation or dosage reduction.
+The effects due to long-term usage contribute to benzodiazepine dependence as patients find that to regulate and control their anxiety, insomnia, or muscular or convulsive disorders, it becomes necessary to use benzodiazepines.
+Benzodiazepine dependence is diagnosed by assessing the patient’s tolerance to the drug, escalation of dosage levels, difficulty in stopping benzodiazepine usage despite an awareness of the adverse effects, and the occurrence of withdrawal symptoms due to discontinuation or dosage reduction.

-The symptoms of benzodiazepine withdrawal vary and depend on the patient’s level of dependence, duration of usage, dosage levels, and method of detoxification.
+The symptoms of benzodiazepine withdrawal vary and depend on the patient’s level of dependence, duration of usage, dosage levels, and detoxification method.
 The general symptoms of benzodiazepine withdrawal can include:

 - Anxiety (acute or general)